GitFrog/git-training/lesson-4/02_LAB_Merging.md

 We'll practise going through the 3 merging scenarios we've seen.

 1. Create a new folder called beef-stew.
 Make a git repo out of it
-2. Create a file called "ingredients.txt"
+2. Create a file called "ingredients.txt", and commit empty file.
-3. Commit in the following under the `main` branch:
+3. Open the file, and commit in the following under the `main` branch:

 ```
 olive oil